SJasonHumphrey/SJasonHumphrey/README.md

 **MyPyPlayer -** This an MP3 built totally with Python.
 It includes playlists and individual songs.
 It has button controls, volume control, and song skip.
 The technologies used include TKinter, Pygame, and Mutagen.<br>**Repo -** [GitHub](https://github.com/SJasonHumphrey/mypyplayer)<br> **Walk Through -** [MyPyPlayer](https://www.jasonhumphrey.io)<br>
 **Role -** Managed and created the entire project

+### Some people see things that are and ask, Why?
+Some people dream of things that never were and ask, Why not?
+Some people have to go to work and don't have time for all that.<br>

+ ### **-George Carlin-**